- https://timesofindia.indiatimes.com/city/delhi/the-uncontrolled-delhi-rent-control-act-1958/articleshow/109245356.cms

 Delhi Rent Control Act: Challenges

-Petitions on Delhi Rent Control Act
+Petitions on the Delhi Rent Control Act

 Delhi Rent Control Act: Landmark cases